csdms/babelizer/docs/source/example.rst

   LICENSE                   pyproject.toml

-Before we can build the Python bindings, we must ensure that dependencies required by the toolchain, as well as any required by the model, as specified in the *babelizer* input file (none in this case), are satisfied.
+Before we can build the Python bindings, we must ensure that the dependencies required by the toolchain, as well as any required by the model, as specified in the *babelizer* input file (none in this case), are satisfied.